TrixterFilm/trackteroid/doc/sphinx_source/quickstart.md

 )
 # output: [u'DummyProject']
 ```
-As you can already guess knowing these relationships is not necessarily easy and written queries might become long.
-Luckily for many relationships there is a way shorter and easier alternative.
+Knowing these relationships and constructing written queries can be challenging, leading to long and complex queries.
+However, Trackteroid provides a shorter and easier alternative for many relationships
 ```python
 from trackteroid import (
     Query,